momentum-mod/docs/content/docs/shaders/physically-based-rendering.md

 {{< hint warning >}}
 This template does not include the height map in the normal map alpha for parallax.
 {{< /hint >}}

 It can go in the `Allegorithmic\Substance Painter\shelf\export-presets` folder.

 ## Texture Creation - Designer

-Creating the input textures isn�t covered in the guide - this section simply shows how to composite both the **MRAO** and normal map with the height textures correctly.
+Creating the input textures isn't covered in the guide - this section simply shows how to composite both the **MRAO** and normal map with the height textures correctly.

 You can create a MRAO texture by putting the Metalness, Roughness, Ambient Occlusion, and a White _Uniform Color_ Node into an _RGBA Merge_ Node.